apollographql/spotify-showcase/docs/serverless-demo.md

 rover subgraph check {{ graph.ref }} --profile=demo --name=spotify --schema={PATH_TO_DOWNLOADED_SCHEMA}
 ```

 You should see a failed output with a url.
 Go ahead and click that URL to see why the check failed.
-Shema Checks use our graphs usage information to validate whether a change is safe to make or not 🚀
+Schema checks use our graph's usage information to validate whether a change is safe to make or not 🚀

-## Seeing shcema checks in a PR
+## Seeing schema checks in a PR

 You can also see schema checks in a PR, but you'll have to [fork the demo repo](https://github.com/apollographql/spotify-showcase/fork).
-Once you've forked the repo, you'll need to do some minimumm configuration:
+Once you've forked the repo, you'll need to do some minimum configuration:

 1. [Ensure the Apollo app is installed in the repo](https://www.apollographql.com/docs/rover/ci-cd/#displaying-schema-check-results-on-github-pull-requests)
 2. Add these secrets to your GitHub Actions secrets:

-- `APOLLO_KEY`: You can use the key we used to configure rover in this example or feel free to create a new key.
+- `APOLLO_KEY`: You can use the key we used to configure Rover in this example or feel free to create a new key.
 - `APOLLO_GRAPH_REF`: You'll want to set this to {{ graph.ref }}

 Now that the new repo is configured, navigate to the `subgraphs/spotify/schema.graphql` file.
-Find the `type Query` and delete the `me` field from the schema (make sure you also delete the comment above it supprounded by three quotes """).
-Commit that change to a new branch and you'll see the schema checks pop up in the PR with the apollo app providing a link to [Apollo Studio checks page]({{ graph.url.checks }}).
+Find the `type Query` and delete the `me` field from the schema (make sure you also delete the comment above it surrounded by three quotes """).
+Commit that change to a new branch and you'll see the schema checks pop up in the PR with the Apollo app providing a link to [Apollo Studio Checks page]({{ graph.url.checks }}).

 > If you don't see the Apollo App in your checks, you probably don't have the [Apollo App installed](<(https://www.apollographql.com/docs/rover/ci-cd/#displaying-schema-check-results-on-github-pull-requests)>).
-You can also click into the individual actions and see the url printed out in the console window
+You can also click into the individual actions and see the url printed out in the console window.

 ## Configuring your schema checks

-We got to see a breaking change above, but there are a lot of things that [Schema Checks](https://www.apollographql.com/docs/graphos/delivery/schema-checks) covers:
+We got to see a breaking change above, but there are a lot of things that [Schema checks](https://www.apollographql.com/docs/graphos/delivery/schema-checks) covers:

-- [Composition checks](https://www.apollographql.com/docs/graphos/delivery/schema-checks#composition-checks).
-For supergraphs, verify whether your proposed changes to a subgraph schema will successfully compose with your other subgraph schemas.
+- [**Composition checks**](https://www.apollographql.com/docs/graphos/delivery/schema-checks#composition-checks).
+Verifies whether your proposed changes to a subgraph schema will successfully compose with your other subgraph schemas.
-- [Operation checks](https://www.apollographql.com/docs/graphos/delivery/schema-checks#operation-checks).
-Compare your proposed schema changes against historical operations to verify whether the changes will break any of your graph's active clients.
+- [**Operation checks**](https://www.apollographql.com/docs/graphos/delivery/schema-checks#operation-checks).
+Compares your proposed schema changes against historical operations to verify whether the changes will break any of your graph's active clients.
-- [Linter checks](https://www.apollographql.com/docs/graphos/delivery/schema-linter).
-Analyze your proposed schema changes for violations of formatting rules and other GraphQL best practices.
+- [**Linter checks**](https://www.apollographql.com/docs/graphos/delivery/schema-linter).
+Analyzes your proposed schema changes for violations of formatting rules and other GraphQL best practices.

 You can also [configure all of these checks](https://www.apollographql.com/docs/graphos/delivery/check-configurations) to fit the needs of your project.
 Maybe you need to ensure checks run against multiple environments of your graph (i.e. `pre-prod` and `prod`) or exclude past operations from an old client now that usage is low.